SRENU2022/Upgrad_Advanced_Regression/README.md

 Which variables are significant in predicting the price of a house, and

 How well those variables describe the price of a house.

+### Data set used

+train.csv

+### Project details

+Model is built using Advanced linear regression techniques like Lasso and Ridge and final analysis is done on which model is good.